 This conference aims to explore how five sport and health related disciplines all play a role in developing the health and wellbeing of the nation.
-You'll find further information about each strand below.
+You can find further information about each strand below.

-The Sport Coaching strand will explore research and case studies from elite to community provisions, covering areas such as the social and environmental effects on coaching pedagogy and process, creating and applying advance-training programmes suitable for a needs analysis of an athlete and exploring the use of psychological aspects of coaching.
+The Sport Coaching strand will be exploring research and case studies from elite to community provisions, covering areas looking at social and environmental effects on coaching pedagogy and process, creating and applying advance-training programmes suitable for a needs analysis of an athlete and exploring the use of psychological aspects of coaching.

-For more information regarding this strand please contact Dr Nic Rowley.
+For more information regarding this strand please contact: Dr Nic Robinson.

-The Sport Development strand will focus on exploring practical examples of the contribution sport has, and can make, to the health and wellbeing of individuals and communities.
+The Sport Development strand will be focusing on exploring practical examples of the contribution sport has and can make to the health and wellbeing of individuals and communities.
 In particular, the strand will present research findings and the results of action-based projects on:

 - Creating new opportunities to increase participant engagement